 Navigate to this option in the site administration settings: Users > Accounts > Add a new user.
-If you want to upload multiple users at a single time use the path: Users > Accounts > Upload Users and upload your text file.
+If you want to upload multiple users at a single time use the path: Users > Accounts > Upload Users and upload your CSV file.

 Step 2: define authentication methods

 Next, you will need to define authentication methods.
 This security measure is the process users go through when Moodle is verifying the user’s specified password.
 If user accounts are created by a Moodle administrator, the “Manual Accounts” method will be used.
 If users created their own accounts (using the email signup method), the email based self-registration method will be used.